Knowledge and practical skills in the areas of dog obedience training, hydrobathing and basic grooming.

 Students must wear long pants and closed in shoes.

-If you have issues please email our education department at email@example.com or call 07 5509 9034
+For more information, please email our education department at firstname.lastname@example.org or call 07 5509 9034.